 .env

-file as the central control panel for some of YAMS’s key settings.
+file.
+Don’t let the technical name scare you; it’s actually your best friend for customizing YAMS!
+Think of it as the central control panel for some of YAMS’s key settings.
 It’s a simple text file living right where you installed YAMS (remember specifying that location during the install steps?
 The default spot is /opt/yams

 ).